Are you planning an under the sea, ocean, or mermaid party? If so, edible sea glass candy is the perfect treat for you to serve!

 If you want to wow your guests at your next mermaid or under the sea party, you should try making this fun glass candy!

 - 1/2 cup Karo light corn syrup

-- 1 tsp oil flavor (if using LorAnn’s oil, it will be the whole small bottle, 1 dram)- I used mint, but any flavor would work.
+- 1 tsp oil flavor (I use LorAnn’s oil- the whole small bottle, 1 dram)- any flavor you like!

 - Food coloring (regular food coloring or gel food coloring both work great)

 - Powdered sugar

 STEP 1.
 Spray a light coat of Pam or other cooking spray onto a metal cookie or baking sheet that has sides.

 STEP 2.
 Combine sugar, water, and corn syrup over medium heat.
 Stir until sugar is dissolved.